aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

 Notice that
   * we can easily support the old models and the new ones alongside each other (the `_orig` factory methods remain unchanged), because we have moved the pipeline components that differ between them into the actual model specifications.

+    This critically enables us re-evaluate old models, e.g. on a different data set.

   * our model specifications are largely declarative in nature.

+    In particular, we can simply declare the set of features that a model is to use and, depending in the model, the selected set of features will automatically be transformed in a way that suits the model, i.e. categorical features will be one-hot encoded if necessary and numerical features will be appropriately normalised.

 ## Principles Addressed in this Step